pydata/pydata-sphinx-theme/docs/user_guide/static_assets.md

 ## Use an event to add it to specific pages

-If you'd like to use logic to only add a script to certain pages, or to trigger different behavior depending on the page, use [a Sphinx event hook](https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx-core-events).
+If you'd like to use logic to only add a script to certain pages or to trigger different behavior depending on the page, use [a Sphinx event hook](https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx-core-events).
 This involves defining a function that runs when a particular event is emitted in the Sphinx build, and using [`app.connect()`](https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx.application.Sphinx.connect) to connect it to your build.

 The event you'll likely want to use is [`html-page-context`](https://www.sphinx-doc.org/en/master/extdev/appapi.html#event-html-page-context).